 Our food packaging products are subject to regulation under the FDC Act.
 Under the FDC Act, any substance that when used as intended may reasonably be expected to become, directly or indirectly, a component or otherwise affect the characteristics of any food may be regulated as a food additive unless the substance is generally recognized as safe.
 Food packaging materials are generally not considered food additives by the FDA if the products are not expected to become components of food under their expected conditions of use.
 We consider our breathable membrane product to be a food packaging material not subject to approval by the FDA.
-We have not received any communication from the FDA concerning our breathable membrane products are food additives, we may be required to submit a food contact substance notification or food additive petition for approval by the FDA.
-The food additive petition process, in particular, is lengthy, expensive and uncertain.
+We have not received any communication from the FDA concerning our breathable membrane product.
+If the FDA were to determine that our breathable membrane products are food additives, we may be required to submit a food contact substance notification or food additive petition process, in particular, is lengthy, expensive and uncertain.
 A determination by the FDA that a food contact substance notification or food additive petition is necessary would have a material adverse effect on our business, operating results and financial condition.

 Our Curation Foods business is subject to the Perishable Agricultural Commodities Act ("PACA").
 PACA regulates fair trade standards in the fresh produce industry and governs all the products sold by Curation Foods.
-Our failure to comply with the PACA requirements could among other things, result in civil penalties, suspension or revocation of a license to sell produce, and prosecution, which could have a material adverse effect on our business.
+Our failure to comply with the PACA requirements could among other things, result in civil penalties, suspension or revocation of a license to sell produce, and in the most egregious cases, criminal prosecution, which could have a material adverse effect on our business.
 In addition, the FTC and other state authorities regulate how we promote and advertise our food products, and we could be the target of claims relating to alleged false or deceptive advertising under federal, state, and local laws and regulations.